239yash/Bajaj-Task/README.md

 # Bajaj-Task
-EndPoint for this Project is - /bfhl \n
+EndPoint for this Project is - /bfhl and the method is - POST
-Method - POST